owasp-noir/noir/README.md

     --no-log                         Displaying only the results

   Deliver:
-    --send-req                       Send the results to the web request --send-proxy http://proxy..
-Send the results to the web request via http proxy --send-es http://es..
-Send the results to elasticsearch --with-headers X-Header:Value    Add Custom Headers to be Used in Deliver --use-matchers string            Delivers URLs that match a specific condition --use-filters string             Excludes URLs that match a specific condition
+    --send-req                       Send results to a web request --send-proxy http://proxy..
+Send results to a web request via an HTTP proxy --send-es http://es..
+Send results to Elasticsearch
+    --with-headers X-Header:Value    Add custom headers to be included in the delivery --use-matchers string            Send URLs that match specific conditions to the Deliver --use-filters string             Exclude URLs that match specified conditions and send the rest to Deliver

   Technologies:
     -t TECHS, --techs rails,php      Specify the technologies to use